AshishSharma303/ACI-attdemo/README.md

 -   ACI-WithAzFiles: ACI instance Persitant storage connectivity.
 -   ACI-secretmgmt: ACI instance secret management.

-Each of the repo folder containers a detailed prodecure guidence to build ACI resources and execute applciaitons.
+Each of the repo folder contains a detailed prodecure guidence to build the respective ACI resources and execution of the applciaiton.